terjesannum/tibber-exporter/README.md

 See the provided [Grafana dashboard](grafana/dashboard.json) for examples on how they can be used.
 Note that the consumption, cost and price heatmap panels requires the [Hourly heatmap plugin](https://grafana.com/grafana/plugins/marcusolsson-hourly-heatmap-panel/).

+#### Don't have Tibber Pulse or Watty?

-If you don't have a device for live measurements, only the power price metrics will be available on that dashboard, but it should be possible to create a dashboard with historic consumption and cost using the `..._previous_day` and `..._previous_hour` metrics.
-The availability of those metrics may vary between grid companies.
+If you don't have a device for live measurements, only the power price metrics will be available on that dashboard.
+It is possible to create a dashboard with historic consumption and cost using the `..._previous_day` and `..._previous_hour` metrics, but the availability of those metrics may vary between grid companies.
+See the [dashboard without pulse](grafana/dashboard-without-pulse.json) for an example using the previous day metrics.

 ## Running